vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 ## Summary
 - In Java 12 enhanced switch is a preview feature, which needs to be explicitly enabled
+- In Java 13 enhanced switch is available as a regular feature
 - You can now use `case` for multiple values
 - In addition to the traditional switch statement, you can use switch expression, which returns a value
+- To return a value from a switch expression you can use:
+  - `break` in Java 12
+  - `yield` in Java 13
 - Switch expression must cover all possible input values of given input type
 - You can use new `->` syntax which does not have fall-through and does not require a break
 - You cannot combine `case:` and `case ->` in one switch